anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption>Melting the wax in the ultrasonic cleaner</figcaption>
 </figure>

-Measured with an IR thermometer, the wax looked melted around 63 degrees Celsius.
+According to an IR thermometer, the wax appeared to melt around 63 degrees Celsius.
 That is not a perfect measurement, but close enough for this.
 There was still a large unmelted clump in the middle of the bag, but enough wax had liquefied to use.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8734.jpg">